OBulun/AN2DL_CH_2/README.md

 - 04/12: Normalisation strategies, define the the batch size and batch norm in a reasonable way according to our specific problem
 - 05/12: Inspect outleiers, we have some images that are blank after the mask is applyed (already removed), we have useless images (Shrek, already removed), we have also images wrongly labeled (How to treat them? plot the highest losses)
 - 06/12: Automated augmentation, instead of applying manually just some transformations, employ strategies which learn automatically which transformations are more effective to make the model generalize better and become more robust, thanks to augmentation (we can try with: AutoAugment, RandAugment, TrivialAugment, AugMix, CTAugment)
-- 07/12: Modern Oprimizers, the Adam (or AdamW) optimizer may not see some valleys during the gradient descent procedure, so if the descent stalls at a certain point we should try to implement new types of optimizers (the particular types are not mentioned in the logbook)
+- 07/12: Modern Optimizers, the Adam (or AdamW) optimizer may not see some valleys during the gradient descent procedure, so if the descent stalls at a certain point we should try to implement new types of optimizers (we can try with RAdam)
+- 08/12: Full resolution and patching, instead to consider the complete image (after mask application) resulting in few interesting colored portions and many black pixels around, which after compression show a really bad resolution, cut the original image in many patches so that after resizing them to the wanted dimensions (i.e. 256x256) they still have a good resolution.
+This is really important since, to let the model learn the patterns inside the tissue samples, we have to make the model catching the details of the images.
+We can improve our patching method, but in principle this is IMPLEMENTED ✅